-The journey begins and you head through some wonderful mysterious areas that include treasures, baddies and fire.
-From there it’s backwards into the mist before you are catapulted forwards and it’s then that the real thrill begins.
-This is an indoor rollercoaster in the dark.
+The journey begins and you head through brilliantly crafted areas that include treasures, baddies, and fire.
+From there it’s backward into the mist before you are catapulted forwards and it’s then that the real thrill begins.
+This is an indoor roller coaster in the dark.
 Flashes of evil light and fog punctuate the darkness as you fight to contain your excitement.
 There are plenty of twists and turns that catch you by surprise.

 I rode this one on my own.
-My son had memories of the Hollywood ride (which had a lot of backwards riding in it) so he chose to give it a miss.
+My son had memories of the Hollywood ride (which had a lot of backward riding in it) so he chose to give it a miss.
 I did have a couple of hiccups though.
 My first attempt I was seated in the front seat ready to go, but there was a technical problem so they closed the ride and we missed out.
-On my second attempt I had a great ride – woo hoo!
-On my third attempt the ride stopped just before we were to be hurled backwards into the mist for the coaster portion – after sitting patiently for 5 minutes listening to ‘we’ll be back on track soon’ announcements, the lights came on and we were ‘rescued’ by crew and escorted out a back entrance.
-My fourth attempt was another successful ride – woo hoo again!
+On my second attempt, I had a great ride – woohoo!
+On my third attempt the ride stopped just before we were to be hurled back into the mist for the coaster portion – after sitting patiently for 5 minutes listening to ‘we’ll be back on track soon’ announcements, the lights came on and we were ‘rescued’ by crew and escorted out a back entrance.
+My fourth attempt was another successful ride – woohoo again!

-I obviously loved this zone as I was in my element – I was in my book.
-It had great temples, huge statues, Anubis, tunnels and mazes, mysterious passageways and relics – all of which are in Quest One.
-The Golden Scarab.
+I obviously loved the Egyptian zone as I was in my element – I was in my book.
+It had great temples, huge statues, Anubis, tunnels and mazes, mysterious passageways and relics – all of which are in my JJ Sterling series.

-Fast forward a few years and they may even have The Quest Series in the their souvenir shop (in my dreams).
+Fast forward a few years and they may even have JJ Sterling in the their souvenir shop (in my dreams).